Remember your 20something self?

-But I can help you reconnect to your powerful, inner superhero; help you uncover/rediscover what matters most to them (when so much about the world conspires to fit women into some kind of “acceptable” norm), and forge a path to create it.
+But I can help you reconnect to your powerful, inner superhero; help you uncover/rediscover what matters most to you (when so much about the world conspires to fit women into some kind of “acceptable” norm), and then start forging a path to create it.

-I help them remember what it was like to rock out to Joan Jett’s Bad Reputation, and Aretha’s Respect … and mean it.
+I’m here to help you remember what it was like to rock out to Aretha’s Respect … and mean it.